palazard/nft-marketplace-web3/README.md

 ## Here the steps:
 1. Mint your NFTs from the Minter Page
 2. All your NFTs will be visible form the MyNFTs Page From there you can put on sale NFT by clicking the Sell button and define your price in DBLOOM Tokens
 3. From the Discover Page you can see all the actual NFTs on sale, and buy them with yours [DBLOOM Tokens](https://github.com/palazard/dreamsloom-tokens-app)

 Fork the project and test in on your local ICP!
+You can find NFT to mint in the folder "CryptoDunks".

 ## Technologies